MicrosoftDocs/architecture-center/docs/industries/finance/risk-grid-banking-solution-guide-content.md

 - [Batch management with PowerShell](/azure/batch/batch-powershell-cmdlets-get-started?WT.mc_id=gridbanksg-docs-dastarr)
 - [Batch management with the Azure CLI](/azure/batch/batch-cli-get-started?WT.mc_id=gridbanksg-docs-dastarr)

 Consider launching a proof-of-concept initiative.
 What will your approach be for data ingestion into Azure?
 Will you use a hybrid network or upload data via an SDK or REST interface?
-If you are considering a bybrid network, consider launching a pilot to put this in place.
+If you're considering a bybrid network, consider launching a pilot to put this in place.

 Evaluate the size of your Batch compute jobs and select the right scaling solution.
 [Autoscaling formulas](/azure/batch/batch-automatic-scaling?WT.mc_id=gridbanksg-docs-dastarr)